 - Cover leftover cake tightly and store in the refrigerator for 5 days.

 - Make Ahead Instructions: Prepare cake through step 4.
 Cover the cake tightly and refrigerate for up to 2 days or freeze up to 3 months.
 Bring to room temperature, make the frosting, frost, and serve.
 Frosted cake freezes well, up to 3 months.
 Thaw overnight in the refrigerator, bring to room temperature or serve cold.

-- 2 Layer Cake: Pour batter evenly into two 9-inch round cake pans.
+- 2 Layer Cake: Grease two 9-inch round cake pans, line with parchment paper rounds, then grease the parchment paper.
+Parchment paper helps the cakes seamlessly release from the pans.
+Divide batter between the two cake pans.
 Same oven temperature, bake for 25 minutes or until baked through.
 This frosting is enough for a 2 layer cake.

 - Oil: Instead of 1 cup of oil, try 1/2 cup (90g) unsweetened applesauce and 1/2 (120ml) cup oil.
 The cake is just as moist.

-- Pumpkin: I strongly recommend using canned pumpkin puree over homemade in this recipe, though 2 cups of homemade would work just fine.
-I found the flavor better with canned.
+- Pumpkin: I strongly recommend using canned pumpkin puree over homemade in this recipe, though 2 cups of homemade would work just fine in a pinch.
+If using fresh, blot out as much excess moisture as you can using a clean towel.
+Overall, I found the flavor better with canned.
 I prefer Libby’s brand for this cake.